postmanlabs/labs-docs/src/pages/docs/developer/collection-sdk.md

 console.log(myCollection.toJSON());
 ```

 The Collection SDK provides an interface for working with the data structures defined by the [Postman Collection Schema](https://schema.getpostman.com/).
-You can use the SDK methods to create and manipulate collection elements, defining request detail, variables, authentication, and so on.
+You can use the SDK methods to create and manipulate collection elements, define request detail, variables, authentication, and so on.

 ## Next steps